toddreed/Touchpose/README.md

   ends.
 This appears to be caused by a bug in iOS: we don't get notified of all `UITouch` instances ending.
 See [here](https://discussions.apple.com/thread/1507669?start=0&tstart=0) for a discussion of this issue.
+I haven't investigated this issue extensively—it may only occur on versions of iOS prior to 5.

 ## License